zenomt/webid-auth-protocol/README.md

 this token to Rogue which would then be able to use it to access Real.

-To ensure Real and User are talking about the same resource, the `webid_tls_endpoint` request includes the `uri` just like the `token_endpoint` flow.
+To ensure Real and User are talking about the same resource, the `webid_tls_endpoint` request includes the `uri` in an analogous form to the `pop_endpoint` flow.

-### Man-In-The-Middle With HTTP Redirects
+#### Man-In-The-Middle With HTTP Redirects

 User **SHOULD** take care to contain disclosure of the `access_token` to the protection space for which it was issued.
 The HTTP `WWW-Authenticate` `realm` parameter doesn't describe the extent of the protection space at the origin in a standard way.
-Therefore, the extent of the protection space might not be known ahead of time, so at the very least, User **MUST NOT** disclose the `access_token` beyond the origin of the `uri` parameter used to obtain it.
+Therefore, the extent of the protection space might not be known ahead of time, so at the very least, User **MUST NOT** disclose the `access_token` beyond the origin of the original request URI parameter used to obtain it.

 Rogue could use an HTTP `3XX` response to redirect User to access a protected resource at Real.
 Depending on the APIs Real's agent uses, the redirect might be followed automatically or the `Location` might be exposed to the agent to be followed under manual control.

-If the redirect is followed automatically, `uri` will be for Rogue, and Real will reject the token request.
+If the redirect is followed automatically, the URI will be for Rogue, and Real will reject the token request.

-If the redirect is followed manually by User, `uri` will be for Real, and User will receive an `access_token`.
+If the redirect is followed manually by User, the URI will be for Real, and User will receive an `access_token`.
 In this case, User knows the protection space is for Real and not Rogue (assuming they have different origins, see below).
 User **MUST** notice that Real's protection space is different than